National History Day 2019 — Student and Teacher Resources

 Doctor or Doctress has a number of rich, interesting topics and resources that work well with the

-2018 NHD theme: Conflict and Compromise in History
+2019 NHD theme: Triumph and Tragedy in History

 During the intense and unprecedented fighting of World War I, U.S. women were barred from serving as official army doctors.
 Determined to serve, a group of female physicians established the American Women's Hospitals as an outlet for their skills.
 While serving in France, the AWH provided essential medical care to French civilians in areas devastated by war.
 Primary sources & background »

 In the shadow of world peace, a refugee crisis

 While some nations celebrated the triumph of peace at the end of World War I, communities in Greece and Turkey faced continued social upheaval.
 In 1922, a catastrophic fire destroyed the Turkish port city of Smyrna, and tens of thousands fled the blaze toward Greece.
 The refugees were held in tent camps on the barren island of Macronissi, without ready access to food, water, or medical care.
 Primary sources & background »

 Community health in Depression-era Appalachia

 Amidst the financial and social devastation of the Great Depression, many rural, isolated communities struggled to keep themselves healthy.
 In these areas, public health relief efforts like those conducted by the American Women's Hospitals were critical.
 Primary sources & background »

 Black women doctors overcome obstacles

 Around 1900, African American women who became doctors had trouble finding jobs, so many created their own opportunities and became leaders caring for people in their communities.
 Primary sources & background »

 In addition to these suggested topics, explore all of our Digital Collections on Women Physicians, with free online access to 1000s of items, including images, correspondence, scrapbooks, clippings, college records, diaries, and ephemera documenting the history of women.